BennyThink/NFCX/README.md

 - [Download releases](https://github.com/BennyThink/NFCX/releases)
 - [Documentation index](docs/README.md)

+# Responsible use

+NFCX is intended for interoperability, research, development, backup, and authorized security testing.
-Use NFCX only with cards and systems you own or are explicitly authorized to test.
+Use it only with cards and systems you own or have explicit permission to test.
+You are responsible for complying with applicable laws and regulations.

 # LICENSE